sebleedelisle/Liberation-Gitbook/graphics-and-the-canvas-system/canvas-settings.md

 # 🟦 Canvas settings

-Click on the _Canvas settings_ button at the top of the left hand tool bar to open the _Canvas settings_ window. &#x20;
+Click on the _Canvas settings_ button at the top of the left hand tool bar to open the _Canvas settings_ panel. &#x20;

 ### Width and Height